Feeling distracted and struggling to get stuff done?

 You have to choose the things you want to be good at and those you will bomb at.

-Perhaps you even have to say “No” to almost everything you are currently doing because you don’t do anything that will get you to where you want to be!
+Perhaps you even have to say “No” to almost everything you are currently doing because these things don’t get you to where you want to be!

 Say No!

-• Say no to friends that you know are not good for you.
+- Say no to friends who are not good for you.

-• Say no to all the activities that you know are not good for you.
+- Say no to all activities that you know are not good for you.

 List everything in your life that you are currently doing or would like to do.
 Everything!